 Your toddler might also like you to read:

-My complete guide to respectful discipline: NO BAD KIDS: Toddler Discipline Without Shame
+My guide to respectful discipline: No Bad Kids: Toddler Discipline Without Shame

 The excellent, user-friendly guidebook: 1, 2, 3, The Toddler Years

 A Toddler’s Point Of View by Lisa Sunbury, Regarding Baby